NickMulders/PID_Fan_Control/README.md

 # PID GPIO Fan Control for Raspberry Pi

-This project controls a GPIO-connected fan on a Raspberry Pi using a PD (Proportional-Derivative) control loop.
+This project controls a GPIO-connected fan on a Raspberry Pi using a PID (Proportional-Integral-Derivative) control loop.
 The fan speed adjusts based on the CPU temperature to maintain optimal cooling.

 ## Features

 - **CPU Temperature Monitoring:** Continuously monitors the Raspberry Pi's CPU temperature.
-- **PD Controller:** Adjusts fan speed using a Proportional-Derivative controller to maintain optimal temperatures.
+- **PID Controller:** Adjusts fan speed using a Proportional-Derivative controller to maintain optimal temperatures.
+- **Tuned PID Control Loop** Inside the simulink_models/ directory there is a Simulink project which was used to tune the P, I and D values.
 - **Dynamic Logging:** Enable or disable logging via command-line arguments and toggle logging at runtime using signals.
 - **Modular Codebase:** Organized with separate header and source files for maintainability.
 - **Easy Configuration:** All tunable parameters are defined using macros for easy adjustments.